Blueprint

 How to determine variable income

-How to Determine Variable Income for My Borrower Variable income is the leading cause of income calculation issues for most lenders.
+Variable income is the leading cause of income calculation issues for most lenders.
 Variable income is generally categorized into the following classes as outlined in the guidelines: overtime, bonus, commission, tips, and base pay when the base is variable.
 Variability in base pay typically occurs when it depends on hours worked each week, the amount paid per hour, or a combination of both.
-Accurately underwriting variable income
+Accurately underwriting variable income requires adhering to the four fundamental requirements for

 Read More »